nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 <br><br>

-> For visualization of ROIs on a glass brain, BrainNetViewer in Matlab is handy.
+> For visualization of ROIs on a glass brain, [BrainNetViewer](https://www.nitrc.org/projects/bnv) in Matlab is handy.
 Go to File > Load file > Surface file: BrainNetViewer\Data\SurfTemplateBrainMesh_ICBM152_smoothed.nv > Mapping file: 3D nifti file with all ROIs.
 Once loaded, go to Volume > Type selection > ROI drawing

 4. Use `5_extract_activation_from_ROIs.sh` script to extract activation from ROIs.

 ### Whole-brain analyses

 Two approaches are taken to whole-brain analyses here.
 Typically, when we speak of whole-brain analyses in fMRI we mean a voxel-wise analysis where a statistical model is fit to every voxel over the entire brain.
 However, I aimed to use Bayesian statistics for my analyses which involve many simultations over each unit of analysis, and doing this over every voxel in the brain would be too computationally expensive.
 Therefore a parcellated approach is taken, where activation is averaged over regions of the functionally-defined [Schaefer cortical atlas](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) (Schaefer et al., 2018).
+The 200-parcel version of the 7-network Schaefer atlas is used here.
+The Schaefer atlas only contains cortical areas, therefore the [Melbourne subcortical atlas](https://github.com/yetianmed/subcortex) scale 2 (32 regions) is used for subcortical regions.

-This also has the advantage that it solves another problem of our dataset.
+This approach also has the advantage that it solves another problem of our dataset.
 Because our analyses include a large number of participants drawn from many different samples, the brain coverage across participants can vary substantially.
 By averaging activation over larger cortical regions, we can retain more participants in the analysis—even if the exact voxels imaged vary slightly between them.

 1. Use `6_extract_activation_from_Schaefer_Melbourne_parcels.sh` script to extract activation from Schaefer cortical atlas parcels and Melbourne subcortical atlas regions.